-The waste that will be generated at junior and senior accommodation, an entry gate and a tourism Centre will include generally non-hazardous waste, such as plastic polythene bags, waste packaging bags, food remains, paper, etc. These will be stored in coded waste bins to encourage segregation, and they will be disposed of at the nearest designated Town Council waste disposal site once the collection bins are full
+The waste that will be generated at junior and senior accommodation will include generally non-hazardous waste, such as plastic polythene bags, waste packaging bags, food remains, paper, etc. These will be stored in coded waste bins to encourage segregation, and they will be disposed of at the nearest designated Town Council waste disposal site once the collection bins are full.